sitasaini001/superstore-sales-analysis/README.md

   1.**2016**- ~20.3%(lowest).
   2.**2017**- ~26.5%
   3.**2018**- ~31.9%(highest)
--In 2018, the business achieved peak performance with the highest number of customers and orders.Customer count drops slightly in 2016 but orders still grow.
+- In 2018, the business achieved peak performance with the highest number of customers and orders.Customer count drops slightly in 2016 but orders still grow.
  Orders growing faster than customers.
--**Technology** contributes the highest portion of revenue at 36.6%.
+- **Technology** contributes the highest portion of revenue at 36.6%.
--Only **10 products** drive **21.7%** of total sales; high efficiency but creates dependency risk.
+- Only **10 products** drive **21.7%** of total sales; high efficiency but creates dependency risk.
--Revenue does not scale linearly with order count.Most transactions are clustered below **$10,000**, regardless of how many orders are placed.
+- Revenue does not scale linearly with order count.Most transactions are clustered below **$10,000**, regardless of how many orders are placed.
--**Machines** is a highest performing sub-category by sales.
+- **Machines** is a highest performing sub-category by sales.
--**The Powerhouse Bucket**: The $1K – 4.9K range is your revenue champion, generating over **$1 million** despite having fewer orders than the lower tiers.
+- **The Powerhouse Bucket**: The $1K – 4.9K range is your revenue champion, generating over **$1 million** despite having fewer orders than the lower tiers.
--The **Consumer segment** is your massive revenue driver, generating over **$1.1 million—nearly** double the revenue of the Corporate segment.
+- The **Consumer segment** is your massive revenue driver, generating over **$1.1 million—nearly** double the revenue of the Corporate segment.
--**Sean Miller** is your most significant customer by far, with an average order size exceeding $20,000—nearly double that of the next highest customer.
+- **Sean Miller** is your most significant customer by far, with an average order size exceeding $20,000—nearly double that of the next highest customer.
--The **West** and **East** regions recorded the highest revenue, with **710,219.68** and **669,518.72** respectively.
+- The **West** and **East** regions recorded the highest revenue, with **710,219.68** and **669,518.72** respectively.

 ## Project Structure
 superstore-sales-analysis/